Lambda-3/Indra/README.md

 # What is Indra?

-Indra is an efficient library and service to deliver word-embeddings and semantic relatedness to real-world appplications in the domains of machine learning and natural language processing.
+Indra is an efficient library and service to deliver word-embeddings and semantic relatedness to real-world applications in the domains of machine learning and natural language processing.
 It offers 60+ pre-build models in 14 languages and several model algorithms and corpora.

-Indra is powered by [spotify-annoy](https://github.com/spotify/annoy) delivering an efficient [approximative nearest neughbors](http://en.wikipedia.org/wiki/Nearest_neighbor_search#Approximate_nearest_neighbor) function.
+Indra is powered by [spotify-annoy](https://github.com/spotify/annoy) delivering an efficient [approximate nearest neighbors](http://en.wikipedia.org/wiki/Nearest_neighbor_search#Approximate_nearest_neighbor) function.

 # Features

-* Efficient approximative nearest neughbors (powered by [spotify-annoy](https://github.com/spotify/annoy));
+* Efficient approximate nearest neighbors (powered by [spotify-annoy](https://github.com/spotify/annoy));
 * 60+ pre-build models in 14 languages;
 * Permissive license for commercial use (MIT License);
 * Support to [translated distributional relatedness](http://andrefreitas.org/papers/preprint_eakw_mt_2016.pdf);